It's a big world out there!

-- Identify the different types of travel articles and their relevant markets
+- identify different types of travel articles and where to publish them

-- Develop the perfect angle for your travel story to grab the attention of editors and readers alike
+- develop the perfect angle for your travel story that editors will love

-- Use photos, trip notes and itineraries effectively
+- use photos, trip notes and itineraries like a pro

-- Research your stories in advance and track down winning interview subjects while on the road
+- research your stories and track down winning interview subjects while on the road

 - AND MUCH MORE!

 1: Understand the market and where you can get published